| | Comments received by email.

 it, and am fascinated to know that so many people from the area where I

-I like how you have presented your site – very
+live ended up in that locality.
+Michael I like how you have presented your site – very

 attractive and a good name, too.
 I have friends who live in one of

 the coastguard cottages in Kilkeel – must show them your site.
+Bill

 Congratulations of your website.
 I shall